kpotnuru/algos_recommendation_engine/README.md

   -  Both models answer the questions like what are the top N books recommended for the reader on a booksite, what top 10 movies viewer would like to watch on Netflix, Amazon Prime etc.
 - Association Rules Learning (Apriori Algorithm)
-  - recommends buyer complementary or associated products one can cross-sell,upsell,substitute etc. For example, you can suggest customer a piece of Cake that goes well along with coffee in the bakery etc.
+  - recommends buyer complementary or associated products one can cross-sell,upsell,substitute etc. For example, you can suggest customer a piece of Chocolate Cake that goes well with coffee in the bakery.

 ### Perquisites
 This project is developed using PyCharm CE IDE and tested on Python 3.7 (64 bit).